Quart-Addons/quart-babel/docs/index.rst

    use them if necessary;
 3. Does not reload localizations for each request.

-You can also pass the localization `Domain` in the extension initilazation process.
+You can also pass the localization :mod:`Domain` in the extension initilazation process.

 Quart-Babel is developed on github, `here <https://github.com/Quart-Addons/quart-uploads>`_ .